Ravis-World/Chance-Music-Dice-Python/README.md

 *   **Custom Application Icon:** A custom favicon appears in the window title and taskbar/dock when the application is running, providing a unique identity.

-*   **Fullscreen Windowed Mode:** The application launches maximized to fill your screen, providing an immersive experience without hiding the taskbar.
+*   **Fullscreen Windowed Mode:** The application launches maximized to fill your screen, providing an immersive experience.

 Installation 🚀